ziotom78/HPixLib/doc/source/drawing.rst

     The original Healpix color palette

+.. c:type:: hpix_color_palette_t

     The type :c:type:`hpix_color_palette_t` is an opaque type that holds the information which represents a color palette:

        #.
 An array of levels and colors (:c:type:`hpix_color_t`).
 This
           array always contains at least two elements: the one at level 0 (left side) and the one at level 1 (right side).

        #.
 The color to be used for unseen pixels.

-This can be read using
-      :c:func:`hpix_color_for_unseen_pixels_in_palette` and set using
-      :c:func:`hpix_set_color_for_unseen_pixels_in_palette`.
+    HPixLib provides a few functions that create nice-looking palettes ready to use: :c:func:`hpix_create_grayscale_color_palette` and
+    :c:func:`hpix_create_healpix_color_palette`.
+When a palette is no
+    longer used, the program must call
+    :c:func:`hpix_free_color_palette`.

-Being an opaque type, it can be accessed only using the setter/getter functions described here.
-It is important to note that for the linear interpolation routines to work (implemented in :c:func:`hpix_get_palette_color`), the levels must be sorted in ascending order.
-Moreover, as said above, the first level should have a level equal to 0 and the last should have a level equal to 1.
+    Note that, being an opaque type, :c:type:`hpix_color_palette_t` can be accessed only using the setter/getter functions described here.

-It is possible to add color levels and to modify the existing ones, but it is not possible to delete levels from a :c:type:`hpix_color_palette_t` variable.

 .. c:function:: hpix_color_palette_t * hpix_create_black_color_palette(void)